openhwgroup/cv32e41p/docs/source/intro.rst

 FPGA Synthesis
 ^^^^^^^^^^^^^^^

-FPGA synthesis is supported for CV32E41P when the flip-flop based register file is used.
-Since latches are not well supported on FPGAs, it is crucial to select the flip-flop based register file.
-The user needs to provide a technology specific implementation of a clock gating cell as described in :ref:`clock-gating-cell`.
+FPGA synthesis is only supported for CV32E41P when the flip-flop based register file is used as latches are not well supported on FPGAs.

+The user needs to provide
+a technology specific implementation of a clock gating cell as described in :ref:`clock-gating-cell`.